-(OUTER BANKS, N.C.) — The 36th-annual ODU/Outer Banks Collegiate Golf Tournament will be played October 23-25 at the par-72, 6,560-yard Kilmarlic Golf Club.
-It’s the only Division I golf tournament contested in the iconic Outer Banks of North Carolina.
+(OUTER BANKS, N.C.) — The 37th-annual ODU/Outer Banks Collegiate Golf Tournament will be played October 22-24 at the par-72, 6,560-yard Kilmarlic Golf Club.
+It’s the only Division I golf tournament contested on the iconic Outer Banks of North Carolina.

-Rated No. 24 among North Carolina’s Top Courses You Can Play, Kilmarlic is a popular Tom Steele design that hosted the prestigious North Carolina Open in 2004 and 2009, and began hosting the ODU/Outer Banks Tournament in 2010 — the same year the tournament moved from a 36-hole to a 54-hole event, which has helped attract a stronger field of teams.
+Rated No. 24 among North Carolina’s Top Courses You Can Play, Kilmarlic is a popular Tom Steele design that hosted the prestigious North Carolina Open in 2004 and 2009, and began hosting the ODU/Outer Banks Tournament in 2010 — the same year the tournament moved from a 36-hole to a 54-hole event.

-According to longtime Old Dominion head coach Murray Rudisill, who has led the Monarchs golf program for 40 years, Kilmarlic has been the perfect venue for the country’s top collegiate players.
+According to longtime Old Dominion head coach Murray Rudisill, who has led the Monarchs golf program for 40 years, Kilmarlic has been an ideal venue for the country’s top collegiate players.

 “Kilmarlic has tremendous par-5s and par-3s,” Rudisill said.
 “That’s the beauty of the course — great risk-reward.
 They’ve had two North Carolina Opens [at Kilmarlic] so it is a challenge for the college guys.
 It’s not a seaside, links-type of course.
 It’s more of a traditional course in a nature environment playing through canopies of giant oak, pine and dogwood that exemplify the natural beauty of the Outer Banks.
 The facilities are beautiful and it’s always in pristine condition.”